FunnyKoalaBear/cookGPT/README.md

 # 🍽️ CookGPT - Smart Recipe & Pantry Management System

 CookGPT is a Django-powered web application that helps users manage their pantry inventory and discover meal recipes based on available ingredients.
-The application features an intuitive interface for tracking food items across different categories and planning meals efficiently.
+The application features an intuitive interface for tracking food items across different categories and planning meals efficiently, with AI-powered recipe suggestions using OpenAI's GPT technology.

 ## ✨ Features